 I use a teaspoon to carefully get the egg yolk into a small mixing bowl.
 I turn it yolk side down, gently pull back the egg white, then slide a teaspoon into it and pull out the yellow yolk).
 Boom.
 Gravity takes it right down into the bowl without a lot of work.

 For this recipe I made 12 deviled eggs.
-I added two and a half very large heaping spoonfuls of mayonnaise and about a 1/2 teaspoon of regular yellow mustard, salt & pepper (to taste) to the egg yolks.
+I added three very large heaping spoonfuls of mayonnaise and about a 1/2 teaspoon of regular yellow mustard, salt & pepper (to taste) to the egg yolks.

 I then smashed the egg yolks with the back of a spoon, and mixed (and mixed) the filling by hand until it was nice and creamy (you can also use an electric mixer if you want!)